tomekkozysa/kozysa.me/content/about.md

 ---
-title: "About me page"
+title: "Hello"
 description: "Wrap text content to align with max width, supports multiple columns"
 head: "About"
 thumbnail: /img/work/image-halfwidth.png
 ---
 ::Text-{:columns=2}

-Hello, Tomasz here.
+Tomasz here.
 Thanks for visiting!

 I live and work in London.
 By trade, I'm a web developer.
 I build websites and applications using standard web technologies, and by night, I play music or... write more code.